TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### Komashi

 Komashi is a planet that's inhabited by humans and [[Hijo\|hijo]].
-Humanity has inhabited very little of the planet, with the two largest nations being only fifty Rosharan-miles across.
+Humanity has inhabited very little of the planet, with the two largest nations being only fifty Rosharan miles across.

 ## Other Planets
 ### Bjendal